 Our litters have 3 wonderful things going for them; size, temperament, and appearance.

 Getting a 70 lb Standard-Size Goldendoodle is can be fun but it's a lot of dog to deal with when you're trying to get him into the tub for a bath.
 Getting an F1B may be a better fit for your family.
 We have been told by several people that they love the size of our full-grown pups.
 The smaller size is more manageble for older couples and families with very young children, not to mention, less food, less mess, etc...
-Willow's, and Roxy's F1B puppies are even smaller at 12-27 lbs.
+Willow's, and Millie's F1B puppies are even smaller at 12-27 lbs.
 Along with size, a dog's temperament is another important trait.

 Several years ago, we adopted a rescue dog from a shelter.
 Sadly, it was discovered later that our new pet had an undisclosed mental disorder that caused situational agression.
 Keeping Lulu would have placed our children in danger.
 We have learned that an old adage also applies to pets - You usually get what you pay for.
 Our dames as well as the studs have wonderful, friendly temperaments.
 They are smart, easy to train, and don't have any agression issues.
 They have amazing personalities with good looks to match.